Dauphin of France: History

-Guigues IV, Count of Vienne, had a dolphin on his coat of arms and was nicknamed le Dauphin.
-The title of Dauphin de Viennois descended in his family until 1349, when Humbert II sold his seigneury, called the Dauphiné, to King Philippe VI on condition that the heir of France assume the title of le Dauphin.
-The wife of the Dauphin was known as la Dauphine.
+Count Guigues IV of Albon (d.
+1142) in Viennois, within the Kingdom of Burgundy (Arles), under the suzerainty of the Holy Roman Empire, had a dolphin on his coat of arms, and was nicknamed le Dauphin.
+In time, that nickname came to be used as a title.
+Since c.
+1285, the title of Dauphin de Viennois was already in official use by the counts of Albon, and their domains came to be known as the Dauphiné.

+In 1343, a series of negotiations was initiated between dauphin Humbert II of Viennois and the French king Philippe VI, regarding the future inheritance of the Dauphiné.
+Since Humbert had no heirs, it was initially agreed that in exchange for a substantial financial compensation, his domains will pass to king's younger son Philip, Duke of Orléans, but already in 1344 the provisions were changed by the new agreement, designating king's oldest son and heir John, Duke of Normandy as Humbert's heir in the Dauphiné.

+By 1349, Humbert decided to relinquish his rule over Dauphiné, and the final agreement was made, designating king's grandson and John's son Charles as Humbert's successor, on the condition that Dauphiné will remain a distinctive polity, not integrated into the French realm.
+Thus in the summer of 1349, the young French prince Charles became the first Dauphin de Viennois from the House of Valois.
+In 1350, when his father ascended to the French throne as king John II, Charles became the heir presumptive and thus for the first time both honors (heir to the French throne, and Dauphin de Viennois) were held by the same person.

-The first French prince called le Dauphin was Charles the Wise, later ascending to the throne as Charles V of France.
-The title was roughly equivalent to the English (thence British) Prince of Wales, the Scottish Duke of Rothesay, the Portuguese Prince of Brazil, and the Spanish Prince of Asturias.
+The title was roughly equivalent to the Spanish Prince of Asturias, the Portuguese Prince of Brazil, the English (later British) Prince of Wales, the Dutch Prince of Orange, and the Scottish Duke of Rothesay.
 The official style of a Dauphin of France, prior to 1461, was par la grâce de Dieu, dauphin de Viennois, comte de Valentinois et de Diois ("By the Grace of God, Dauphin of Viennois, Count of Valentinois and of Diois").
 A Dauphin of France united the coat of arms of the Dauphiné, which featured dolphins, with the French fleurs-de-lis, and might, where appropriate, further unite that with other arms (e.g. Francis, son of Francis I, was ruling Duke of Brittany, so united the arms of that province with the typical arms of a Dauphin; Francis II, while Dauphin, was also King of Scots by marriage to Mary I, and added the arms of the Kingdom of Scotland to those of the Dauphin).